 ABOUT DOC JB

 I practice the Gestalt Therapy approach to psychotherapy which champions an authentic, therapeutic relationship and commitment to dialogue.
 I have studied, and continue to study, this approach in California, New York and abroad.
 I do not consider myself the “authority” who is there to solve my patient’s problems.
-Rather, I work collaboratively with my patient to unravel meaning, to enhance awareness and to discover or create choices that are more effective and authentic.
+Rather, I work collaboratively with my patient to unravel meaning, to enhance awareness, and to discover or create choices that are more effective and authentic.
 I believe wholeheartedly in Anne Isabella Ritchie’s observation, “If you give a man a fish he is hungry again in an hour.
 If you teach him to catch a fish, you do him a good turn.”

 In addition to psychotherapy, I administer neuropsychological and psychoeducational assessments of children and adults.
 Typically, these evaluations are done when there is a suspicion of learning issues, a disagreement with an evaluation completed by another evaluator, or a need for classroom or testing accommodations.
 I also provide expert witness testimony on matters involving child welfare, education, and immigration.
+The last two services are not being provided during the pandemic.

 Over the years, I have worked with several hundred children, adolescents, and adults.
 I am pleased to know that people experience me as an empathic, genuine, and competent clinician who approaches patients with dedication and a sense of humor.